MattPickard/Project_Portfolio/Agentic_Investing_Project/README.md

 ## Conclusion
 <a name="conclusion"></a>

 By combining a stock market simulation, an MCP server hosted on AWS (EC2, S3), various LLM agents, and a Power BI dashboard, this project provides a platform for developing, testing, and evaluating agentic workflows and tools.
 The setup enables rapid iteration on agent design while providing clear insights into agent behavior and effectiveness.

-Future enhancements could include generating synthetic news events to test sentiment analysis capabilities, integrating real-time data feeds, or adapting the system to work with real-world stocks using libraries like Alpaca-py or yfinance.
+Future enhancements to the simulation could include generating synthetic news events to test sentiment analysis capabilities, integrating real-time data feeds, or even adapting the system to work with real-world stocks using libraries like Alpaca-py or yfinance.
+Ideas for exploring agentic workflows could include adding guardrails to prevent certain decisions, such as buying stocks with negative sentiment, or setting up multi-agent systems with specialized roles.
+It would also be possible to compare the performance of multiple agent configurations at once by having them compete within the same simulations, taking an average of their performance over multiple runs.

-Ultimately, this project provided me with experience in tool design, MCP server implementation, agent creation, and cloud deployment — skills useful for building agentic AI applications.
-As LLM capabilities improve and costs decrease, wide-scale adoption of agentic technologies feels inevitable.
-In a future where human-AI collaboration is more commonplace, the ability to connect agents with business services will become increasingly valuable.
-MCP shows promise as a potential standard for how businesses control and facilitate agent interactions with their services.
+Ultimately, this project is a demonstration of tool design, MCP server implementation, agent creation, and cloud deployment—essential skills for building modern agentic AI applications.
+I'm looking forward to further exploring agentic systems and anticipate an exciting future for agentic AI.